 A municipal bond issue offers the advantage of long-term fixed rate financing and the opportunity for local investment.
-The financing arrangement and approval period is shorter than what it is with the PENNVEST program and Halifax Township or HAWASA would retain more flexibility for future borrowing.
-The disadvantage of a municipal bond issue is that the interest rates are often higher than the maximum PENNVEST interest rates.
+The financing arrangement and approval period is shorter than what it is with the PENNVEST program and the four municipalities or MATW would retain more flexibility for future borrowing.
+The disadvantage of a municipal bond issue is that the interest rates are often higher than the maximum USDA or PENNVEST interest rates.
 Since there are no grants involved, the cost of the bond issue is 100% locally funded.
-The additional costs incurred to prepare the Trust Indenture, pay the Trustee Fees, fund the cover percentage, and to establish a Debt Service Reserve Fund must also be considered.
-The financial services costs associated with the issuance of a municipal bond issue are also much higher than the costs for PENNVEST funding.
+The additional costs incurred to prepare the Trust

+Indenture, pay the Trustee Fees, fund the cover percentage, and to establish a Debt Service Reserve Fund must also be considered.
+The financial services costs associated with the issuance of a municipal bond issue are also much higher than the costs for USDA or PENNVEST funding.